Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/ikarus/keyboard.md

 KEY_PRESSED or KEY_RELEASED will be returned if the state of the key has changed since the last query.

-KEY_UP or KEY_HOLD are returned if the state does not has changed.
+KEY_UP or KEY_HOLD are returned if the state has not changed.

 ### MEM_InsertKeyEvent
 Makes the game think that the key was pressed.